MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfauthentication/functions/pfauthenticationserverloginwithservercustomidasync.md

 ## Remarks

-This API is available on Win32.
+This API is available on Win32, Linux, and macOS.
 When the asynchronous task is complete, call [PFAuthenticationServerLoginWithServerCustomIdGetResult](pfauthenticationserverloginwithservercustomidgetresult.md) to get the result.

 ## Requirements